monsterxx03/snet/README.md

 - SS/http-tunnel as upstream server
 - Sytemwide tcp proxy (via iptables redirect) on linux desktop/server
-- Works on openwrt router.
+- Works on openwrt router
 - Bypass traffic in China
-- Handle DNS in the way like ChinaDNS, so website have CDN out of China won't be redirected to their overseas site.
+- Handle DNS in the way like ChinaDNS, so website have CDN out of China won't be redirected to their overseas site
-- Local DNS cache based on TTL.
+- Local DNS cache based on TTL
+- block by domain name

 ## Limation: